pliantific/Build-It-Better/README.md

 # Build It Better

+1. Focus on Orchestration, not building stand-alone tools.

 [EdwinVW pitstop] (https://github.com/EdwinVW/pitstop)
 This repo contains a sample application based on a Garage Management System for Pitstop - a fictitious garage.
 The primary goal of this sample is to demonstrate several software-architecture concepts like: Microservices, CQRS, Event Sourcing, Domain Driven Design (DDD), Eventual Consistency.